-My Ambition: "Bore No One & Entertain" (click)
+My Ambition: "Bore No One & Entertain" (click here)

-Someday, when I have time, here are the classes I will be enrolling in at The University of Ultimate Knowledge and All Other Things. *They are prioritized as to their importance to me personally.
+Someday, when I have time, here are the classes I will be enrolling in at The University of Ultimate Knowledge and Other Fun Stuff".

 How To Get Along With Cats (Feline Diplomacy 101)